 Codebase Analysis at Scale

 The most well-validated use case is software development.
 By loading an entire repository into context, Gemini 2.0 Pro can trace dependencies across files without needing chunked retrieval, which eliminates the fragmentation problem that plagues RAG-based code assistants.
+For a comparison of how current models handle real-world coding tasks, see AI code generation benchmarks 2026.
 Google’s developer documentation demonstrates this workflow with repositories that exceed standard tool limits.4

 Practitioners report using this for: